Blacklake

 Actions

-- Add to lake takes any Blackbird interoperable compatible file and stores it into Blacklake.
-There are two distinct scenarios in which this Action is used:
+There are two distinct scenarios in which the Store Content Action is used:

 - Sending a translated file (first example below) will record the translation in Blacklake.
 It will store all the metadata and source units next to their translations.
 Applying the Lake after this action will repopulate the right units so that you significantly safe on translation cost.